stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 These nodes provide prerequisites and conceptual tools that Q005 relies on at the effective layer.

 * Q016 (BH_MATH_ZFC_CH_L3_016)
-  Reason: Supplies the foundational view of sets and real valued quantities in which heights, radicals, and logarithmic profiles are treated as well defined analytic summaries.
+  Reason: supplies the foundational view of sets and real valued quantities in which heights, radicals, and logarithmic profiles are treated as well defined analytic summaries.

 * Q019 (BH_MATH_DIOPH_DENSITY_L3_019)
-  Reason: Provides general tools for describing densities of Diophantine sets, reused here to talk about the density and distribution of abc exceptional triples.
+  Reason: provides general tools for describing densities of Diophantine sets, reused here to talk about the density and distribution of abc exceptional triples.

 * Q014 (BH_MATH_BOMB_LANG_L3_014)
-  Reason: Encodes large scale Diophantine geometry constraints that overlap with abc style tension between rational points, heights, and complexity.
+  Reason: encodes large scale Diophantine geometry constraints that overlap with abc style tension between rational points, heights, and complexity.

 ### 2.2 Downstream problems

 These nodes reuse Q005 components or assume its tension structure.

 * Q015 (BH_MATH_RANK_BOUNDS_L3_015)
-  Reason: Reuses the HeightRadicalDescriptor and ABCQualityFunctional to express how bounds on heights and radicals influence rank bounds for elliptic curves.
+  Reason: reuses the HeightRadicalDescriptor and ABCQualityFunctional to express how bounds on heights and radicals influence rank bounds for elliptic curves.

 * Q003 (BH_MATH_BSD_L3_003)
-  Reason: Uses abc based consistency tension patterns when relating L function behavior to arithmetic invariants of elliptic curves.
+  Reason: uses abc based consistency_tension patterns when relating L function behavior to arithmetic invariants of elliptic curves.

 * A future node for Szpiro type conjectures (for example Q0xx)
-  Reason: Directly recasts Szpiro conditions as a special case of the abc tension functional on elliptic curve invariants.
+  Reason: directly recasts Szpiro conditions as a special case of the abc tension functional on elliptic curve invariants.

 ### 2.3 Parallel problems

 Parallel nodes share similar tension types but no direct component dependence.

 * Q001 (BH_MATH_NUM_L3_001)
-  Reason: Both Q001 and Q005 express strict compatibility conditions between hidden arithmetic structure and visible analytic summaries, and both use small tension bands versus persistent tension gaps as the organizing idea.
+  Reason: both Q001 and Q005 express strict compatibility conditions between hidden arithmetic structure and visible analytic summaries, and both use small tension bands versus persistent tension gaps as the organizing idea.

 * Q002 (BH_MATH_GRH_L3_002)
   Reason: Q002 describes consistency_tension between families of L functions and arithmetic data, in parallel to the way Q005 relates additive equations, radicals, and heights.